 EUROPEAN UNION FILM FESTIVAL

-WHERE: National Gallery Singapore 1 St Andrew's Road MRT: City Hall WHEN: Today to May 19, various times ADMISSION: $12 INFO: For schedule and bookings, go to www.euff.sg
+WHERE: National Gallery Singapore, 1 St Andrew's Road MRT: City Hall WHEN: May 10 to 19, various times ADMISSION: Tickets at $12 INFO: www.euff.sg

 Director Luca Guadagnino uses every trick known to modern film prosthetics to create a work that offers more than atmospheric chills.

 A naive American from a religious family, Susie (Dakota Johnson, above), has come to West Berlin in 1977 to train at an elite modern dance academy.
 She becomes a star pupil under the tutelage of Madame Blanc (Tilda Swinton).
 Susie is a witness to a few strange events, such as the disappearance of another student, Patricia (Chloe Grace Moretz).

 Loosely based on the classic supernatural horror movie of the same name, which was made by Dario Argento and released in 1977.

 WHERE: The Projector, Level 5 Golden Mile Tower, 6001 Beach Road WHEN: Now showing, various times MRT: Bugis/Nicoll Highway ADMISSION: $13.50 INFO: theprojector.sg